OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-06.md

 Knowing that Christ, having been raised from the dead, is never to die again; death no longer has dominion over him.

 ## Romans 6:10
-The death he died, he died to sin once for all; but the life he lives, he lives to God.
+He died to sin once for all; but now he lives, and he lives to God.

 ## Romans 6:11
 In the same way, consider yourselves dead to sin but alive to God in Christ Jesus.